-You may have even had valerian root before and not even realized it.
-It’s very common for valerian root to be included in sleep-promoting tea blends, but it doesn’t just offer a solid night’s sleep — it’s also helpful for naturally remedying anxiety and can even lower blood pressure, among other benefits.
+You may have had valerian root before and not even realized it.
+It’s very common for valerian to be included in sleep-promoting tea blends and herbal supplements, but it doesn’t just offer a solid night’s sleep — it’s also helpful for naturally treating anxiety and can even lower blood pressure, among other benefits.

 What Is Valerian Root?

 Valerian root is derived from valerian (Valeriana officinalis), a perennial flowering plant from the Valerianaceae family.
-The plant has sweetly scented pink or white flowers that bloom in the summer.
+The plant has sweetly scented pink or white flowers that bloom in the summer.ften misspelled “valarian”) is native to Europe and parts of Asia, and it now grows in North America as well.
+It has become a commonly used herb for better sleep quality in the United States, added to teas and dietary supplements.

-Valerian (often misspelled “valarian”) is native to Europe and parts of Asia and now grows in North America as well.
+Often misspelled “valarian,” it is native to Europe and parts of Asia, and it now grows in North America as well.
+It has become a commonly used herb for better sleep quality in the United States, added to teas and dietary supplements.

 The name of the herb is derived from the personal name “Valeria” and the Latin verb “valere” (to be strong, healthy).

-Valerian was also used as an early epilepsy remedy up until around the 19th century.
-Researchers found that isovaleric acid, a chemical contained in valerian, may prevent convulsions, similar to the effects of the anticonvulsant medication valproic acid.
+It was also used as an early epilepsy remedy up until around the 19th century.
+Researchers found that isovaleric acid, a chemical contained in this herb, may prevent convulsions, similar to the effects of the anticonvulsant medication valproic acid.

 1. Naturally Aids Sleep